YRohitha/Income-Classification/README.md

 ## Income-Classification

 * **Predict whether a person makes over 50K a year or not given their demographic variation.**
-* To achieve this, several classification techniques are explored and the random forest model yields to the best prediction result

 ### Description

-1. Project goals: Define the high-level objectives and set the intentions for this project.
-2. Data: Luckily in this project, data is already provided but still needs to be checked if project goals can be met with the available data.
-3. Analysis: Will have to be thought through, which include the methods and questions that are aligned with the project goals.
-4. Evaluation: To build conclusions and findings from our analysis.
+1. To achieve this, several classification techniques are explored and the random forest model yields to the best prediction result

 ### Install Setup